 A strong core is so much more than sculpted abs.
 Pilates recognizes the body as an integrated whole, not isolated parts of the body to train separately.
 In fact, every Pilates exercise uses the core muscles in some way.
 The core – all its thirty-five total muscle groups – is our center that connects our whole self.
 A weak core can cause a myriad of health issues such as back pain, poor posture and even injuries.
 At Sheppard Method Pilates, our Westwood team can help you address issues related to a weak core and begin your regular Pilates practice to strengthen your core muscles, no matter what level of experience you have.

 Are you ready to reap the many benefits of a strong core through Pilates training?
-Contact the Los Angeles Pilates instructors at Sheppard Method Pilates to discuss how we can help you start your Pilates practice.
+Contact the Westwood Pilates instructors at Sheppard Method Pilates to discuss how we can help you start your Pilates practice.
 Schedule your first class now!